nodejs/node/BUILDING.md

 ### Platform list

-Compiling and running Node.js is supported for a limited set of operating systems, architectures and libc versions.
-The table below lists the combinations that the core team has committed to supporting and the nature of that support as per the support tiers above.
+Node.js compilation/execution support depends on operating system, architecture, and libc version.
+The table below lists the support tier for each supported combination.
 A list of [supported compile toolchains](#supported-toolchains) is also supplied for tier 1 platforms.

 **For production applications, run Node.js on supported platforms only.**